 I owe my computing career to the late David M. Boyd, an instrumentation engineer for Universal Oil Products Company.
 In the late 1950s, he opened his suburban basement to a group of high school kids interested in computers.
 I joined the group after they had already built an elementary relay computer and moved on to the construction of a real transistorized machine.
-Mr. Boyd didn't lecture: he lent me a copy of R. K. Richards, Arithmetic Circuits for Digital Computers, and suggested that I design and build the memory address register.
+Mr. Boyd didn't lecture: he lent me a copy of R. K. Richards, Arithmetic Operations in Digital Computers, and suggested that I design and build the memory address register.
 The parts for our machine were donated by industry: our prize was a 32K Bryant drum.
 Transistors came from Texas Instruments; we had a Flexowriter we were going to use for input/output.

 It was fascinating.
 I learned a tremendous amount from the other kids: some were hams and budding EEs, and really understood the read-write amplifiers they built for the drum.
 I learned to solder, and to assemble a flip-flop on a 3x5 circuit board I had printed myself.
 Then I learned how to set up a delaying sweep on the oscilloscope and check out the flip-flop I'd built.
 From the Richards book I learned how to make registers and counters, and how to lay out and minimize boolean logic.